 Confidential inquiries about community support groups and treatment programs can be made by contacting Hokie Wellness.
 As an on-campus resource, The Recovery Community at Virginia Tech is a student organization for those who are seeking a positive, sober, and social environment that supports life without substance use.
 Student identities are kept anonymous.
-For more information, you may contact Hokie Wellness, or visit their website: www.hokiewellness.vt.edu/recovery.
+For more information, contact Hokie Wellness.
 Several community groups also meet regularly, including Alcoholics Anonymous, Adult Children of Alcoholics, Al Anon, and Narcotics Anonymous.